DanielZhangQingLong/programming_ruby_review/README.md

-# Review ruby read and practice " Programming Ruby"(Pickaxe)
+# Review ruby read and practice " Programming Ruby"(Pickaxe)"
 ## Concontrating on a little bit more advanced skills